tez-capital/docs.tez.capital_content/en/tezbox/tutorials/setup.md

 summary: How to run TezBox Docker container for local Tezos development
 ---

+> **⚠️ WARNING: Protocol Examples Age Quickly**
+>
-> **⚠️ Protocol examples age quickly:** The commands below demonstrate the TezBox workflow, but the shown protocol tags may not be current.
+> The commands below demonstrate the TezBox workflow, but the shown protocol tags may not be current.
 Check [TezBox releases](https://github.com/tez-capital/tezbox/pkgs/container/tezbox) and replace the image tag and protocol alias before starting new work.

 {{< youtube v-X90E4JFTY >}}